unknown529111-tech/waey/README.md

 I used AI while building this, mainly Claude through the opencode CLI, for a few things:

 - Writing components, hooks, utility functions and tests
-- Debugging a production white screen caused by circular Vite chunk dependencies, and an AI chat crash caused by an undefined offline response function
+- Debugging a production white screen caused by circular Vite chunk dependencies
-- Designing the Supabase schema across 16+ tables
-- Refactoring the app from localStorage-only to Supabase

 ## Tests